 But as spectacular as that twice-the-size-of-Texas ice sheet is, Greenland is so much more.

 There are some similarities to its better-known North Atlantic neighbour, but the most important difference is that Greenland is no Nordic nation.
 It is, and has been for nearly 5000 years, Inuit country.
 Known locally as Kalaallit Nunaat, it’s 90 per cent Indigenous population of 56,000 inhabits the ice-free edges of the world’s biggest island.
 Also, while Iceland attracts over two million tourists a year, Greenland only sees about 33,000, making it one of the planet’s least visited places.

-The closest country comparison I could think of during Intrepid’s Northwest Passage trip was the fictional nation of Wakanda from the film Black Panther, a never-colonized African paradise merging ancient culture with futuristic technology.
-Greenland, of course, was colonized by Denmark, and remains a distant part of its kingdom while progressing toward independence.
-But the combination of Inuit self-government and Danish financial support–perhaps making amends while maintaining resource access–has made Greenland also both future-forward and tied to tradition.
+The closest country comparison I could think of during Intrepid’s Northwest Passage trip was the fictional nation of Wakanda from the film Black Panther, a never-colonised African paradise merging ancient culture with futuristic technology.
+Greenland, of course, was colonised by Denmark, and remains a distant part of its kingdom while progressing toward independence.
+But the combination of Inuit self-government and Danish financial support – perhaps making amends while maintaining resource access – has made Greenland also both future-forward and tied to tradition.